A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Numerical illustrations

-Our method appears to be on par with or better than~\citet{biswas2019estimating} despite not having to implement a pre-run warmup of 350 iterations~\citep[in the case of this specific case for][see Section 3.2]{biswas2019estimating}.
-This has to be caveated by a few points however: (i) the two methods do not target exactly the same upper bound to the total variation, and it is not obvious which one would be better, (ii) while \citet{biswas2019estimating} can only ever improve by increasing the number of estimators (because it is unbiased), we have highlighted in the previous section that our bounds increased with $N$, (iii) improvements over~\citet{biswas2019estimating} exist: for instance~\citet{craiu2022double} implements control variates to reduce the need for the warm-up, but importantly not changing the eventual bound.
+Our method proves more conservative than \citet{biswas2019estimating} for total variation estimation, though it does not require a pre-run warmup of 350 iterations~\citep[in this specific case for][Section 3.2]{biswas2019estimating}.
+Several points help place this finding in context: (i) while \citet{biswas2019estimating} can only ever improve by increasing the number of estimators (because it is unbiased), we have highlighted in the previous section that our bounds increased with $N$, (ii) improvements over \citet{biswas2019estimating} exist: for instance \citet{craiu2022double} implements control variates to reduce the need for the warm-up, but importantly not changing the eventual bound, (iii) \citet{biswas2019estimating} is embarrassingly parallel because only two chains ever communicate, while our method does require communication between $2N$ chains, potentially slowing it down.\footnote{This is however dependent on the choice of hardware: parallelization on CPU clusters would naturally benefit \citet{biswas2019estimating}, but our method would be more easily parallelized on GPUs owing to its deterministic run time.} Crucially, the two methods differ in a fundamental way: our approach produces importance weights that are consistent estimates of $\dd \pi / \dd \mu_t$, and as such carry additional information beyond the total variation bound, with natural applications to importance-weighted inference that \citet{biswas2019estimating} does not offer.